News

 HW's three senior interns reviewed every tubed and caged tree and recorded their data in Epicollect5.
 For tree stems that perished, they repurposed the tubes over volunteer tulip, sassafras and oak seedlings.
 Since these were born in the woods, they won't need watering.
 See our Replanting page for details.
 The seniors also planted DEC stems along Boutillier's Brook on Farragut Parkway, and removed Japanese barberry and mile-a-minute vine from Hillside Woods.

-Tree Planting Project with Hastings Schools
+May 2021: Tree Planting with Hastings Schools

 Over 350 seedlings planted!